mosip/mosip-infra/deployment/sandbox-v2/README.md

 1. Make console machine accessible via a public domain name (e.g. sandbox.mycompany.com).
 This step may be skipped if you do not plan to access the sandbox externally.
 1. Make sure datetime on all machines is in UTC.
 1. Open ports 80, 443, 30090 (postgres), 30616 (activemq), 53 (coredns) on console machine for external access.
-1. DNS: Setup a DNS server (or use cloud provider's DNS) such that console and nodes are accessible via their domain names listed in `hosts.ini`.
-It is important to check if domain names are resolved from within pods of K8s cluster.
-One way to check is after the cluster is up, deploy `utils/busybox.yml` pod, login into the pod and run the command `ping mzworker0.sb`.
-DO NOT use `/etc/hosts` for domain name resolution, as name resolution will fail from within pods if this method is followed.

 ## Terraform
 All the above is achieved using Terraform scripts available in `terraform/`.
 At present, AWS scripts are being used and maintained.
 It is highly recommended that you study the scripts in detail before running them.